-The currently selected entry is indicated by a blue highlight which can be moved up or down by directly touching an entry.
+The currently selected entry is indicated by a yellow highlight which can be moved up or down by touching the arrow buttons or by directly touching an entry.
+If more entries exist than can fit on the page, a scroll bar is displayed on the right side that also indicates the current relative position.